 To be eligible to receive a South Carolina High School Diploma, students must earn 24 units and demonstrate proficiency in computer literacy.
 The computer requirement may be met by successfully completing one of many computer courses that includes instruction in and testing of these skills.
 Based on state law, requirements to receive a South Carolina High School Diploma are prescribed as follows:

-English 4 units

-U. S. History and Constitution 1 unit

-Economics 1⁄2 unit

-U.S. Government 1⁄2 unit

-Other social studies 1 unit

-Mathematics 4 units
+4 units

-Science 3 units

-Computer literacy 1 unit

-P.E.
 1 unit

+1⁄2 unit

+1⁄2 unit

+1 unit

+4 units

+3 units

+1 unit

+1 unit

-World Language or CATE elective 1 unit
+1 unit

-Electives (including health) 7 units
+61⁄2 units

+1⁄2 unit

-Total Required 24 units
+24 units